saumik-talukdar/ticket-booking-system/README.md

-# Ticket Booking Platform
+# Ticket Booking System

-A microservice-based ticket booking platform built to explore backend architecture, distributed systems, security, containerization, and service communication using the Java and Spring ecosystem.
+A microservice-based ticket booking system built to explore backend architecture, distributed systems, security, containerization, and service communication using the Java and Spring ecosystem.

 > **Project Status:** 🚧 In Active Development